dhhagan/opcsim/docs/tutorial/distribution.rst

 matplotlib axis object which makes it extremely easy to add to modify the plot using normal matplotlib syntax.

-Let's plot the urban distribution we built earlier.
+Let’s plot the urban distribution we built earlier.

 .. code:: ipython3